openlegend/core-rules/core/src/06-banes-boons/01-chapter-six.md

 - **Power Level:** 3 / 5 / 7 / 8 / 9
 - **Attributes:** Alteration
 - **Description:** You are able to change the size, shape, and composition of physical matter that you touch.
 Transmute rocks to gold, a wall into a door, or a lump of metal into a loaded gun.
 This boon is favored among druids, transmuters, engineers, and mad scientists.
 - **Effect:** Your power level determines the types of matter you can transmute as well as the duration of the effect.
 The duration is either _temporary_ or _permanent_.
 A **temporary** transmutation must be sustained every round.
+A **permanent** transmutation does not have to be

+\page

+<div class='footnote'>CHAPTER 3: BANES & BOONS</div>

+<div class="bane-boon-entry"></div>

+___
+-
+-
+-
+-
+-
+-
+ ___
-A **permanent** transmutation does not have to be sustained and persists until some other effect would cancel it.
+ sustained and persists until some other effect would cancel it.
 The maximum volume of matter you can transmute is on 5 cubic feet multiplied by your attribute score.
  - **Power Level 3** - _Temporarily_ transmute an object into another object of the same size and weight.
  - **Power Level 5** - _Temporarily_ transmute an object into another object of the same size and 50% greater or lesser weight. _Temporarily_ transmute an object into another object of the same weight and 50% greater or lesser size.
  - **Power Level 7** - _Permanently_ transmute an object into another object of the same size and weight. _Temporarily_ transmute an object into another object of the same size and 200% greater or lesser weight. _Temporarily_ transmute an object into another object of the same weight and 200% greater or lesser size.
  - **Power Level 8** - _Permanently_ transmute an object into another object of up to 200% difference in size and/or weight. _Temporarily_ transmute a simple object into a mundane object of notable complexity.
 The resulting object must be of Wealth Level 2 or less.
  - **Power Level 9** - _Permanently_ transmute a simple object into a mundane and complex one.
 The resulting object must be of Wealth Level 2 or less.

-\page

-<div class='footnote'>CHAPTER 3: BANES & BOONS</div>

 ### Truesight